PreethamGunta/FAQ_answering/README.md

 Step 2:
-put the gemini api key into the .env file
+put the gemini api key into the .env file modify the path in config.yaml to the folder with the documents or put the documents in the data folder.

 step 3:
 build the docker image with "docker build -t rag ."